yiwang/stjepang.github.io/_posts/2019-03-02-new-channels.md

 # We can have multiple consumers now!

-The new implementation will incidentally also make it possible to trivially implement `Sync` and `Clone` for `Receiver`.
+The new implementation will incidentally also make it possible to implement `Sync` and `Clone` for `Receiver` trivially.
 Currently, if one wants to share the receiving side of a channel, they have to jump through hoops.

 You can see this in the